ravuri96/hbase-docker/README.md

 # hbase-docker

-This is regular light weight hbase docker images which run in **hbase.cluster.distributed**.
+This is regular light weight hbase docker image which run in **hbase.cluster.distributed mode**.
 This image can be used for testing and local enviroments to spinup a spinup a hbase in distributed mode.

 ## To build image: